pantheon-systems/documentation/source/content/add-site.md

 <Tab title="Migrate" id="migrate">

-**Is your site archive greater than 500MB, or only exists on your local machine?**
+**Is your site archive greater than 500MB, or does it only exist on your local machine?**

 - If so, [manually migrate your site to Pantheon](/migrate-manual)